 In the Deer Park we allow dogs off lead but under close supverision.
-For easiest access we recommend parking the Deer Park Car Park, further north along the A284 from the main car park for Petworth House.
+For easiest access we recommend parking the Deer Park Car Park, further north along the A283 from the main car park for Petworth House.
 Parking is £4 for non-members and free for NT members.
 Please make note of the Deer Park closing times to ensure you return to your vehicle before the gates automatically lock.

 Dogs are welcome in to the Pleasure Ground on a short lead.
 We ask that all walkers stick to the gravel and hard standings paths and dogs remain on a short lead at all times.

 Dog waste bins are situated at the main car park and at the far end of the Pleasure Ground, towards Petworth House.
 We encourage responsible dog ownership and there are spare dog waste bags available at reception points.